offle/pwnaappchi/README.md

 Hi,

-follow these steps for building (the whole project will follow here, but today only code)

-- create new Xcode iOS App "pwnaappchi"
-- copy the folder of the code into the project
-- add dependency "citadel" to your project -> https://github.com/orlandos-nl/Citadel
+to build the app you need to add the dependency "citadel" to your project -> https://github.com/orlandos-nl/Citadel
-- Build the App and have fun :)

 Cheers